De Grote Donorshow: Prior to the airing of the show

 Joop Atsma, a member of the House of Representatives for the Christian Democratic Appeal, had attempted to censor the show.
 Dutch culture minister Ronald Plasterk, citing Dutch law, refused to prohibit the television program, although he found the program to be unethical due to its competitive element.
 Before the show aired, the Dutch Kidney Foundation told a reporter "they welcomed all the attention the show had brought on the subject" but also stated that "their way of doing it is not ours, and it will bring no practical solution".
 In a press statement, the foundation also stated that they had asked BNN to cease using their logo in The Great Donor Show's logo (note the icon of a kidney instead of an "o" in the logo, as seen at the top right of the page), for which BNN had never asked permission.
 The Dutch prime minister, Jan Peter Balkenende, had expressed his concerns for what he believed would damage the reputation of the Netherlands.

 Laurens Drillich, the chairman of BNN at the time, defended the program and argued that the network deliberately wants to shock people and draw attention to the shortage of organ donors.
 "We very much agree that it's bad taste but we also believe that reality is even worse taste.
 I mean, it's going very, very bad with organ donorship in the Netherlands.
 We as a broadcaster, BNN, had someone who started our TV station who needed kidneys and was on a waiting list and died eventually at the age of 35.
 That happened five years ago and in the last five years the situation has only gotten worse in the Netherlands."

+The international community condemned the broadcast.
+A co-chair of the UK National Kidney Foundation said the show was only operating on shock value, and that Endemol had not considered the ramifications of competing for a kidney on live TV.